Python development environment setup.

 eval "$(pyenv init -)"

-Set a particular python version globally (will be the default when using python command).
+Set a particular python version for the entire machine.
 Internally it writes 3.9.1 into file ~/.pyenv/version.
 This file will be read by pyenv init - command when starting the shell.

 pyenv global 3.9.1